 Can every dealer on carwow provide finance offers?

 All dealers on carwow are official UK main dealers.
-As a result, they can all provide manufacturer-backed finance offers.
-They’ll be happy to give you a personalised quote depending on what size deposit you’d like to pay, how long you’d like to keep the car and how many miles you’d like to cover.
+This means they can all provide manufacturer-backed finance offers.
+They can give you a personalised quote depending on what size deposit you’d like to pay, how long you’d like to keep the car and how many miles you’d like to cover each year.

 Can I take advantage of manufacturer offers when I buy a car through carwow?

-Yes.
-On some models, manufacturers may offer further discounts in the form of deposit contributions and low interest rates.
+You can.
+Manufacturers may offer further discounts in the form of deposit contributions and low interest rates on some models.
 Any finance offer you receive from carwow will show applicable finance deposit contributions and APR interest rates.
 Extra discounts, including manufacturer loyalty schemes, can be added to your existing offer.

 Do all manufacturers offer finance packages on their cars?

 Yes.
 All manufacturers provide ways to finance their cars if you’ve decided paying in cash isn’t for you.
 Some may outsource the deal to a third-party finance house, while other car companies may have their own in-house bank.

 I own my own business – can I take advantage of business rates through carwow?